 55th Governor of Missouri

-As Attorney General, Nixon earned a reputation for taking on the toughest fights and winning.
-Nixon himself argued before the United States Supreme Court in Nixon v.
+As Attorney General, he earned a reputation for taking on tough fights -- and winning.
+He argued before the United States Supreme Court in Nixon v.
 Shrink, a landmark victory that reinstated Missouri’s campaign contribution limits and cleared the way nationally for campaign finance reform.
-One of his most successful programs, Missouri’s popular No-Call List, has become a model for states across the nation to stop unwanted telemarketing calls.
+One of his most successful programs, Missouri’s popular No-Call List, has become a model for states across the nation to protect consumers from unwanted telemarketing calls.

 Governor Nixon and his wife, Georganne Wheeler Nixon, have two sons, Jeremiah and Willson.
 They belong to the First United Methodist Church in Jefferson City.